How HENNGE Breaks Down Barriers to Make Technology More Accessible for All

 When Japan introduced the Personal Information Protection Law in 2005, Horizon Digital Enterprise seized another growth opportunity by launching a security product designed to prevent email data leaks.
 As the company expanded its globalization efforts, it rebranded as HDE in 2007 and shifted its focus on developing email and cloud security solutions.

 Another big hurdle in the company’s journey came with the 2008 Lehman Brothers bankruptcy.
-This major event sent shockwaves through the financial industry, HDE’s key client base, and sent the company’s supply chain into a tailspin.
+This major event sent shockwaves throughout the financial industry, HDE’s key client base, and sent the company’s supply chain into a tailspin.
 As the recession took hold, HDE saw a drop in its software sales as clients cut back on capital investments and started building their systems in-house.

 “Following the collapse of the IT bubble, we became so focused on building the company that we may have overlooked our eagerness to explore new possibilities," Ogura says.
 “We nearly faced bankruptcy twice.
 The only way to survive the evolving tech landscape is through continuous change.
 We need to create a strong culture of transformation and try new things every day."